 Had I had a long list of places to go to fulfill my 3 weeks stay in Sri Lanka I would have missed staying at a Sri Lankan tea farm country home and dining on ambrosial curry all day.

-The thing to remember is that having a open attitude and living with flexibility opens a new world to having some of the most rewarding travel experiences.
+The thing to remember is that having an open attitude and living with flexibility opens a new world to have some of the most rewarding travel experiences.

 As a long term backpacker, I've traveled on both extremes.